lf-edge/ekuiper/docs/en_US/extension/native/develop/sink.md

 ### Usage

-The customized sink is specified in a [actions definition](../../../guide/rules/overview.md#sinksactions).
+The customized sink is specified in [actions definition](../../../guide/sinks/overview.md).
 Its name is used as the key of the action.
 The configuration is the value.

 If you have developed a sink implementation MySink, you should have:
 1. In the plugin file, symbol MySink is exported.